 Adam S. ParisPartner

 Mr. Paris is a member of S&C’s Litigation Group and has been a partner of the Firm since January 2006.
-Prior to joining S&C, Mr. Paris was a Law Clerk to Judge Pamela Ann Rymer of the United States District Court for the Ninth Circuit and, before that, to Chief Judge Marilyn Huff of the United States District Court for the Southern District of California.
+Prior to joining S&C, Mr. Paris was a Law Clerk to Judge Pamela Ann Rymer of the United States Court of Appeals for the Ninth Circuit and, before that, to Chief Judge Marilyn Huff of the United States District Court for the Southern District of California.

 Rankings and Recognitions

 - 2019 BTI Client Service All-Star